Faye2611/21XO/README.md

 5. Select the `extension/` folder

 ### Step 3: Use the assistant
-- Press Alt+S to open panel
+- Press Alt+S or Voice Assistant button to open panel
 - Click "Scan Seats"
 - Click "Recommend"
 - Or press "Start Listening"